RoleModel/optics/.github/pull_request_template.md

 - [ ] Have you updated any usage of changed tokens?
 - [ ] Have you updated the docs with any component changes?
+- [ ] Have you run linters?
+- [ ] Have you run prettier?
+- [ ] Have you tried building the css?
+- [ ] Have you tried building storybook?
 - [ ] Do you need to update the package version?

 ## Screenshots